belabarra/concordium_gambling_plugin/python-backend/README.md

-# Gambling Prevention Tool
+# Responsible Gambling Tool and Services

-This project is a backend service for a gambling prevention tool designed to help users manage their gambling activities.
+This project is a backend service for a responsible gambling tool designed to help users manage their gambling activities.
 It includes features for user data storage, transaction tracking, limit enforcement, and self-exclusion management.
 The service also integrates with an existing Node.js service for blockchain verification.

 ## Project Structure

 ```
-gambling-prevention-backend
+python-backend
 ├── src
 │   ├── main.py                  # Entry point of the application
 │   ├── config                   # Configuration settings